loomio/loomio-docs/en/src/user_manual/threads/intro_to_threads/index.md

 **Advice, Consent and Generative decision making** - Prepare, propose, clarify, respond to reactions and objections, agree and implement - all within a Loomio thread.

+---

 ## First thread examples

 ### Prepare for meeting

-#### Step 1: Where should our focus be for the next meeting?
+#### Step 1: Meeting focus
+Where should our focus be for the next meeting?

 We spend a lot of precious time in meetings and may not always talk about the things that really matter.

 Invite people to say what they think and co-create your agenda.

 ![](meeting_focus.png#width-80)

 #### Step 2: Meeting agenda
 Announce your next meeting with a clear agenda.

 Include documents, links and any materials that will be discussed to help everyone prepare.

 Invite people to respond with an Opt-in poll to confirm they have read the agenda and are ready for the meeting.

 ![](meeting_agenda.png#width-80)

 #### Step 3: Minutes and actions
 Following the meeting, record the minutes and actions.

 Use a Proposal poll to confirm everyone has read the minutes and accepted their actions.

 This provides a clear record of the meeting and a reference for the future for further discussion.

 ![](meeting_minutes.png#width-80)